ProteinGym/proteingym-benchmark/CONTRIBUTING.md

 proteingym-base list-models models | jq ... > benchmark/supervised/local/models.json
 ```

+> [!TIP]
+> By default, all pipelines configured by `dvc.yaml` will be recursively checked when executing `dvc repro`.
+As a result, if either `datasets.json` or `models.json` is missing in any pipelines, there will throw an error.
+So the command option `--single-item` is used to restrict what gets checked by turning off the recursive search for changed dependencies.

 ### Environment Comparison

 The benchmarking system supports three execution environments, each with different purposes and configurations: